Jamal-Steg/Stegchains/README.md

 Extract all files from the folder “HOME” to /home/

-Extract all files from the folder “FABRIC1” to /home/fabric-samples/fabcar/javascript
+Extract and replace all files from the folder “FABRIC1” to /home/fabric-samples/fabcar/javascript

-Extract all files from the folder “FABRIC2” to /home/fabric-samples/chaincode/fabcar/javascript/lib
+Extract and replace all files from the folder “FABRIC2” to /home/fabric-samples/chaincode/fabcar/javascript/lib